Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 ### Microsoft.Web/sites

-To successfully deploy the function app using the parameter file `fa.parameters.json` you need to create an Azure Active Directory App with API endpoint enabled (e.g. `api://<app id>`) and a secret added.
+To successfully deploy the sites module using the parameter file `fa.parameters.json` you need to create an Azure Active Directory App with its API endpoint enabled (e.g. `api://<app id>`) and add a secret.
 The secret value needs then to be stored in a Key Vault secret.

 # 5. Update module parameter files